jeromepm/AMIT/README.md

   - Give it a name and short description
   - Select the control lable name and create your own labels
   - Create sources using your home IP cameras with RTSP enabled or and internal hosting tool
+    - *This is not needed if you plan on uploading images manually.*
 2. Create a schedule
   - Select the times of day and frequency to pull images from the sources.
   - The schedule will place the images in a folder to choose what is in it